...Highlights: tiger sharks, hammerheads, shark action, dolphins, turtles, great macro life/marine diversity, schooling fish & big pelagics...

 The rich and clear waters also offer a great range of options, such as coral reefs, walls, caverns and blue holes, and some of the Bahamas popular wreck dive sites such as The Sapona and Bimini Barge.
 Here you can find plenty of turtles, stingrays, groupers, and dolphins; all at home among the vibrant marine world of Bimini.

 Located in the central Bahamas, southeast of Eleuthera, Cat Island is best known for its encounters with oceanic whitetip sharks that visit each spring as they follow the tuna migration (best time April and May).
 It is one of the best places in the world for scuba divers to get up close with these incredible pelagic sharks and the clear waters here are ideal for underwater photography.
 Usually solitary, the oceanic whitetips congregate in large numbers offshore.
 They show no fear and are often very inquisitive, approaching and spooking nervy divers in shallow water.
-Cat Island boats the highest point in the Bahamas - Mount Alvernia - at 206 ft / 60m.
+Cat Island boasts the highest point in the Bahamas - Mount Alvernia - at 206 ft / 60m.
 The hill is topped by a monastery; let's hope you don't have to pay it an early visit after your shark encounters here!

 This remote Bahamian island group has plenty to offer adventurous divers, not least its incredible harmonic natural beauty.
 Off the beaten track, this undeveloped corner of the country has quaint coastal settlements, charming pink beaches, and ancient coral cays.
 Underwater there is plenty to excite the avid diver.
 There are more sunken wrecks here in the North of Eleuthera than anywhere else in the country – 45 different sites have been catalogued.
 Then there are the natural wonders born of its geological limestone history – caverns, swim-throughs, tidal holes, rugged deep walls.
 There is an unusual abandoned research cage to dive at Cape Eleuthera, and finally there is the adrenaline rush of a tidal channel where divers hurtle along over a kilometer of coastline in around 10 minutes.